AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 Sources` are equivalent.

-Keyboard shortcuts for these menu items can be set using the :menuselection:`Edit --> Preferences` dialog in GPS, and opening the :menuselection:`General --> Key Shortcuts` section.
+Keyboard shortcuts for these menu items can be set using the :menuselection:`Edit --> Preferences` dialog in GNAT Studio, and opening the :menuselection:`General --> Key Shortcuts` section.

 .. note::